ANALYSIS-Japan 'shadow shogun' Abe assured clout over next PM Kishida | Politics

 "But in that process, they will want to limit the economic damage as much as possible."
 Abe, Japan's longest-serving premier, quit last year citing ill health as his dream of another term faded, but his successor and long-time lieutenant, Yoshihide Suga, inherited his stance.

-After Takaichi's surprisingly strong showing in a first round vote, her lawmaker supporters backed Kishida in a runoff against popular vaccine minister Taro Kono, seen as soft on China by right-wing critics and unpredictable by party bosses.
-Kishida, 64, a consensus-style politician with a bland image, became LDP president on Wednesday, virtually ensuring he succeeds Suga as prime minister because of the party's grip on parliament.
+After Takaichi's surprisingly strong showing in a first-round vote, her lawmaker supporters backed Kishida in a runoff against popular vaccine minister Taro Kono, seen as soft on China by right-wing critics and unpredictable by party bosses.
+Kishida, 64, a consensus-style politician with a bland image, became LDP president on Wednesday, virtually ensuring he succeeds Suga as prime minister because the party grips parliament.

-"Takaichi running and Abe going full-throttle behind her - that was the thing that changed the race," said Tobias Harris, senior fellow at the Center for American Progress.
-Kishida is likely to take Abe's wishes into account in a reshuffle of cabinet ministers and key party posts, and how far that goes will be closely watched, say analysts.

 Kishida, who is from a traditionally dovish LDP faction, had already tacked to the right during the LDP campaign, reflecting an ongoing shift in the LDP as well as the likelihood he would need Abe's help to win.
 Kishida said acquiring the ability to strike enemy bases, a controversial step backed by Abe, was a viable option and that he would appoint an aide to monitor China's treatment of its Uyghur minority.
 China denies accusations of abuse.